Pickle Like a Boss: At-home Pickling Recipe

 3 mason jars

 While the brine is steaming, trim off the blossom end of the cucumbers and slice into spears (or experiment with any fruit or vegetable.
-We love using carrots, cauliflower, green beans, and onions.)
+We love using carrots, cauliflower, green beans, and onions.
+For All Natural Dill Pickles you can visit our homepage.)

 Once the brine is done steaming, strain out the spices from the pot and reserve.
 Bring the brine to a boil again.